dartt0n/sclaus/README.md

 Take look at [example.application.conf](./src/main/resources/example.application.conf) to understand what to put into config.file

+> [!NOTE]
+> 1. Use address `postgres:5432` for database url when launching both app and postgres in docker.
+> 2. Use address `localhost:32004` for database url when launching app on the host and database in docker.

 ### Launch application
 To launch the application, run the following command:
 ```shell